wallarm/product-documentation/docs/latest/admin-en/configuration-guides/sso/gsuite/setup-sp.md

 [doc-setup-idp]:                setup-idp.md

+!!! warning "Pay your attention"
+    By default, SSO connection on Wallarm is not available without activating the appropriate service.
+To activate the SSO service, please contact your account manager or the [Wallarm support team](mailto:support@wallarm.com).

+    After activating the service you will be able to perform the following SSO connection procedure.

 Log in to Wallarm Console using your Administrator account and proceed to the G Suite integration setup following **Settings → Integration → Google SSO**.

 ![!The “Google SSO” block][img-gsuite-sso-provider-wl]